theguywhodoesntcare/Maya_mdx_plugin/README.md

 ![](images/demongate.png)

-Currently only supports mesh import, rig hierarchy (without skin), and texture loading (if the appropriate global variables are set in steps 3 and 4).
+Currently supports mesh data (vertices, faces, normals, uv, skin data), rig data (bones and helpers presented as joints, rig hierarchy), animations data (translate, rotate and scale of joints).

+Other types of nodes except for bones and helpers are not supported.
+Geoset animations, material animations, cameras and lights are also not supported; all this is ignored.

 The plugin automatically creates a Lambert shader for single-layer materials, and a Layered shader for multi-layer materials.